filecoin-project/test-vectors/README.md

 > 💡 Remember that an Actor in Filecoin is the equivalent of a "smart contract"
 > in other blockchains.
 Currently, Filecoin does not support user-programmable
 > actors.
 The system relies on a series of builtin system actors, some of which
-> are prototype actors that can be instantiated multiple times by user accounts
+> are prototype actors that can be instantiated multiple times by user account
-> (i.e. account actors), like payment channel actors and multisig actors.
+> actors, like payment channel actors and multisig actors.
+Others are singleton
-> Others are singleton actors that are instantiated once at genesis, and are
+> actors that are instantiated once at genesis, and are assigned fixed addresses
-> assigned fixed addresses in a reserved range (e.g. system actor, init actor,
-> reward actor, etc.)
+> in a reserved range (e.g. system actor, init actor, reward actor, etc.)

 In order to test VM correctness, some vectors exercise situations that should not be seen in properly implemented actor code.
 To induce those situations,